WPSurfer.com

 Why didn’t I remove traces of published and modified dates from my sites?

-• Simply because having a last updated or last modified date is not a terrible idea for some searches.
+• Simply because having a last updated or last modified date is not a terrible idea for some searchers.

-• There are some instance in which I truly care when the article was published and or if it was recently updated.
+• There are some instances in which I truly care when the article was published and or if it was recently updated.

 • Sometimes seeing that an article has been recently updated makes you trust what you read even more.